 You will only be tested for the tests you send back.
-If you try but are unable to collect a blood sample, don't worry as we will still test your swab or urine for Chlamydia and Gonorrhea.
+If you try but are unable to collect a blood sample, don't worry as we will still test your swab or urine for chlamydia and gonorrhoea.
 For more advice on taking your samples, please see ‘How should I take my samples?’ below.

-Your results text will only refer to the tests you have completed and sent back.
+Your results will only refer to the samples you have completed and sent back.

 Your kit will contain instructions on taking your samples.

 If you believe you may be at risk of having come into contact with an STI, it may be best to wait before you test because certain STIs don’t show up in tests for several weeks after exposure.